-Ethical places to shop gorgeous jewellery, scoff pastries and fondle beautiful bedding?
+Sustainable places to shop gorgeous jewellery, scoff pastries and fondle beautiful bedding?
 Sounds good to me!
-Multi-award winning organic restauranteur Geetie tells us where.
+Multi-award winning organic restauranteur Geetie tells us where to go in Devon.

 Schoolgirl-crush warning!
 Fun, feisty, and a flag-waver for organic eating long before it was fashionable, Geetie Singh-Watson MBE is cooler than a sustainably-grown cucumber.
 Next time your drink comes with a cardboard straw instead of plastic or you tuck into a farm-to-fork menu, it’s Geetie you have to thank for helping to move ethical eateries away from worthy hair-shirt territory into mainstream and sexy.

 Growing up on a Herefordshire commune meant political awareness was in her DNA, making her considerate of her impact on the environment.
 Fast-forward to 1998 when she founded The Duke of Cambridge in Islington with the aim of creating an organic eatery in the new gastro-pub style.
 She didn’t put up a big sign saying ‘organic’ over the door – few people even knew what it really meant then – she just wanted to prove it was possible to create a profitable business and for customers to have a fantastic time in an ethical, sustainable way.

 And boy, did it work.
 Awards came flooding in, celebrity fans included Brad Pitt, Cate Blanchett, Kylie Monogue and political heavyweights like George Monbiot, and the icing on the carrot cake came in 2009 when she was awarded an MBE for ‘Services to the Organic Pub Trade’.
 (And she had her daughter Mabel and wrote a book in the same year.)
 Awesome or what?